Weekly Opportunities

 Office of the Registrar Enrollment Calendar: Take a look at the enrollment dates and deadlines for this term.
 This includes, but is not limited to: the last days to add a course, drop a course, elect P/NP grading, and more!

 Fall 2025 course offerings are now available.
-Get ready to schedule your courses.
-Phase I times will begin in mid April!
+Phase II will begin in July and Adjustment will be on August 18th.
+Check your times and mark your calendars!
 View course offerings on: classes.berkeley.edu

 WEEKLY OPPORTUNITY HIGHLIGHTS: